 EXAMPLE: An application is made September 13th and the client states that he is self-employed.
 He grows and sells Christmas trees.
-Most of his income for the year from the sale of trees is earned during the months of November and December.
+Most of his income for the year from the sale of trees is earned during the months of

+November and December.
 In addition, he sells the leftover trees to the local city government to use for mulch.
 He receives some income each month from the leftover trees and the amount fluctuates during the year.
 He states that he anticipates that his earnings will be less from Christmas sales this year because many of his trees were damaged in a fire last spring.
 He estimates he lost at least half of the trees which he planned to sell this year.
 He is unable to determine at this time if his sale of trees to the city will be affected after Christmas, but currently his income from this source has not changed.
 The Worker requests that the client provide income received in the previous year from his sales to the city and his Christmas tree sale earnings for the previous season.
 Anticipated income is based on an average of monthly sales to the city and 1⁄2 of the previous year's Christmas tree sales.
 The Worker records the client's situation in detail, how past income was verified and the method used to anticipate income for the new certification period.

-EXAMPLE: A woman applies on March 2nd.
-She does not work and her only source of income is child support from 3 absent parents.
+A woman applies on March 2nd.
+EXAMPLE: She does not work and her only source of income is child support from 3 absent parents.
 Income from Absent Parent A is regularly received, but the amount varies.
 Income from Absent Parent B is always the same amount, but she never knows when she will receive it.
 Absent Parent C pays regularly and the amount is more or less the same.
-The Worker requests verification as follows: A's payments for the last 6 months; B's payments for the last 6 months.
-She reports and verifies the following income from the 3 sources:
+The Worker requests verification as follows: A's payments for the last 6 months; B's payments for the last 6 months; C's payments for the last 3 months. and verifies the following income from the 3 sources:

-Parent A : March 1 st \$450.00

-February 1 st \$ 75.00

-January 1 st \$123.00

-December $1^{ m st}$ \$850.00

-November $1^{\rm st}$ \$170.00

-October 1st \$100.00

-Parent B: February 14 th \$250.00

-January $10^{ m th}$ \$250.00

-November 20 th \$250.00

-Parent C: February 20 th January 20 th \$300.00 \$300.00

-December 20th \$300.00

-The Worker finds the average monthly payment made by Parent A and projects the income to continue.
-The Worker and the client cannot reasonably anticipate that any payments will be received in the new certification period from Parent B, so no income is counted from this source.
+Parent A : March 1 st February 1 st January 1 st December 1 st \$450.00 \$ 75.00 \$123.00 \$850.00 November 1 st October 1 st \$170.00 Parent B: February 14 th January 10 th November 20 th \$250.00 \$250.00 \$250.00 Parent C: February 20 th January 20 th December 20 th \$300.00 \$300.00 \$300.00 payments will be received in the new certification period from Parent B, so no income is counted from this source.
 Parent C pays the same amount at the same time, so \$300/mo. is counted from Parent C.